FarronF/limerick-council-meetings/meetings/2021/10/20-Municipal District of Newcastle West Joint Policing Sub Committee Meeting/Minutes - Municipal District of Newcastle West Joint Policing Sub Committee Meeting - 3rd March 2021.md

 regard.
 She also thanked the local community and voluntary groups for their assistance

 during the Covid 19 pandemic.
-She referred to the significant Covid 19 breaches and the high--- 3
+She referred to the significant Covid 19 breaches and the high
+---
+3

 detection rates in the District.
 She stated that charity work had unfortunately ceased during